molgenis/CoNVaDING/docs/README.md

 - Make sure all control samples are of the same gender.

-When settig the -zScoreCutOffLow parameter on X I get 'Unknown option :X'
+When setting the -zScoreCutOffLow parameter on X I get 'Unknown option :X'

 - If the parameteres in the print to the screen are set correctly the output is correct.
 However, to prevent the error message instead of a space use an = sign to connect the variable.
 For instance:\